Kiran01bm/kubernetes-related/containerRuntimes/ReadMe.md

 ## Miscellaneous
 1. For the basic use case of running containers, both docker and podman can co-exist on a system safely.
 2. The Docker Engine doesn’t co-exist with CRI-O quite so well in the Kubernetes scenario.
+3. Kubernetes could call CRI-O and it could call runC directly.